-It’s not news to state that ad spend is growing every year – you’ll know from your budget sheets, but are you using every platform available to you?
+It’s not news to state that paid search spend is growing every year – you’ll know from your budget sheets, but are you using every platform available to you?

 Following this, a further contract was entered into with Yahoo! which led to the creation of what came to be known as the Yahoo!
 Bing Network.
 The addition of AOL, who took over Microsoft’s ad offering in return for displaying only adCenter ads on their network has meant that more than 1200 staff have moved from Microsoft to AOL.